gustavochm/phasepy/README.rst

 any changes you make back, and benefit the community.

-Chaparro, G, Mejía, A. Phasepy: A Python based framework for fluid phase equilibria and interfacial properties computation.
+Chaparro, G., Mejía, A. Phasepy: A Python based framework for fluid phase equilibria and interfacial properties computation.
 J Comput Chem.
 2020; 1– 23. `https://doi.org/10.1002/jcc.26405 <https://doi.org/10.1002/jcc.26405>`_.